-Today, some hospitals in my state of Victoria are medically inducing labour for around 50% of pregnant women.
+Today, some hospitals in my state of Victoria, Australia, are medically inducing labor for around 50% of pregnant women.

-That amount of women being induced is clearly not medically necessary.
+That many women being induced is clearly not medically necessary.

 Genuinely natural births occurring in hospitals are around 0.5% (and that’s probably generous).

-Doppler is used to monitor baby’s heart rate, and other non-invasive wellness checks are performed.
+A doppler is used to monitor the baby’s heart rate, and other non-invasive wellness checks are performed.

-But what it does mean is no artificially breaking of the waters, no third stage injection and pulling the placenta out, and of course, no drugs.
+But what it does mean is no artificially breaking of the waters, no third stage injection, pulling the placenta out manually, and of course, no drugs.

-Some women are happy with a vaginal birth (or a c-section) and that’s completely fine.
+Some women are happy with vaginal birth (or a c-section) and that’s completely fine.

 But many women struggle to achieve a natural birth in today’s birthing climate.

-As my teacher, Rhea Dempsey often says, we’re in the ‘labour by-pass era’.
+As my teacher, Rhea Dempsey often says, we’re in the ‘labor by-pass era’.

-Be it the c-section or the epidural, both are happening in numbers which are not just growing, but exploding, and completely by-pass the all important labour process.
+Be it the c-section or the epidural, both are happening in numbers that are not just growing, but exploding, and completely by-pass the all-important labor process.

-Not only that, labour pain has become something that is seen by many as ‘unnecessary’ or ‘bad’ pain – when in fact, it’s a very useful pain.
+Not only that, labor pain has become something that is seen by many as ‘unnecessary’ or ‘bad’ pain – when in fact, it’s a very useful pain.

 Given time, our body even responds by sending out natural pain killers – however interventions at birth interfere with this.
-So it makes sense to work with labour pain as best we can, seeing pain as power, progress and not our enemy.
+So it makes sense to work with labor pain as best we can, seeing pain as power, progress, and not our enemy.

-There is an epidemic of fear about labour pain, which prevents women from even wanting a natural birth (or vaginal birth).
+There is an epidemic of fear about labor pain, which prevents women from even wanting a natural birth (or vaginal birth).

-You can read more about this in our article which covers common fears about labour.
+You can read more about this in our article which covers common fears about labor.

 Consider: What Are Your True Motivations For a Natural Birth?

 You need to make sure you want a normal physiological birth for the right reasons.
-It will help you to stay motivated, on track and focused during your labour and birth.
+It will help you to stay motivated, on track, and focused during your labor and birth.

 Ask yourself, “Why do I really want a natural birth?
 What are my true motivations?”

-If your motivations aren’t something deeply meaningful to you, it’s probably not going to mean anything in labour, making it easy to give in when it gets hard.
+If your motivations aren’t something deeply meaningful to you, it’s probably not going to mean anything in labor, making it easy to give in when it gets hard.